Aileck/PhonePad-Client/README.md

 PhonePad (Code Name)
 -----------------------
-A lightweight and fast-communication app that turns your smartphone into a gamepad.
+A fast-communication app that turns your smartphone into a gamepad.

 Currently supports Android devices.